 Normally when I choose which book to read next, I base it on what sort of mood I'm in—whether I'm craving something fluffy, for example, or maybe something that'll keep me in suspense.
 Every now and then, however, I get very purposeful in my choices.
 I may be seeking to learn something, or get inspired,...
 Continue Reading →

 It's about time any of my writer companions out there who haven't heard of Writing Monsters yet, did.
 And that they go ahead and pick up a copy.

-That changed recently.
-I was looking for something a little bit dark, a little bit literary, and a little bit fantasy.
+The Marbury Lens, by Andrew Smith, is perfect if you're looking for something a little bit dark, a little bit literary, and a little bit fantasy.

 I love regularly reading tips and advice articles in certain subjects — particularly writing and publishing.
 I don’t always need the information right then, but I know that it’ll eventually come in handy.
 Or at least, I hope it will.
 I know there are a lot of other people out there who feel the same...
 Continue Reading →

 (Note: This recommendation was first published in September of 2013.
 You can see the original version here.)
 Let me start this off with a disclaimer: It's been a few years since I last read Pure, by Julianna Baggott.
 It's a testament to the book, however, that I still remember it well enough to write this...
 Continue Reading →